Is the following you? You want to start sewing clothes (or costumes or cosplay) for yourself, but you don’t know where to start.

 Pattern

-You’ll need a pattern for whatever it is you’re going to sew.
+You’ll need a patter for whatever it is you’re going to sew.
 Probably.
 I mean, I use patterns, even if I draft them myself.
 If you’re reading this article, I’m kinda assuming you’re not drafting your own patterns.
 You might be draping stuff.
 If you are, you are probably NOT a beginner sewist.
 So, I’m going with the assumption that you will be using a pattern.

 Look for a pattern that has only a few pieces for your first attempt.
 For example, if you want to make a shirt, find a pattern that is marked easy, and doesn’t need buttons or zippers.
 Or, be prepared to also get a button or zipper, if you choose something that requires it.

-The most simple skirt will require either a front and a back or it’s a circle skirt and will have an elastic waist.
+The most simple skirt will require either a front and a back or it’s a circle skirt, and will have an elastic waist.

-An apron might have a front and some tie pieces.
+An apron might have a front, and some tie pieces.

 A pillow cover will have 2 pieces (front and back).

 Make sure whatever you choose, the recommended fabric is the same as what you are going to sew with.
 So, sometimes you need to pick the pattern first then the fabric.
-But sometimes you find a fabric you love and then pick a pattern to use.
+But sometimes you find fabric you love and then pick a pattern to use.
 But in this case, since I’m highly recommending you go with a relatively inexpensive woven cotton fabric, pick a pattern that works.

 Tape Measure